planetfederal/workshops/workshops/geoserver/adv/slides/slides.rst

 GeoServer can read many different data formats, both vector and raster, proprietary and open, file and database sources.

-What’s perhaps most important is that GeoServer acts as a format-agnostic gateway to spatial information.
+What's perhaps most important is that GeoServer acts as a format-agnostic gateway to spatial information.
 It standardizes its responses to the conventions of the OGC service specifications.
 While there are many services, the most frequently accessed are the Web Map Service (for map images) and Web Feature Service (for map data).

 A client need only read OGC services to be able to communicate with GeoServer.
 GeoServer handles the requests and responses from the client, and reads the data from the sources as necessary.
 The client does not need to know anything about the underlying data format.